jbossdemocentral/jdg-labs/lab-guides/lab5-guide.md

 	EAP Server:

 			$ ./target/jboss-eap-6.3/bin/standalone.sh

 	JDG Server:

 			$ ./target/jboss-datagrid-6.3.0-server/bin/standalone.sh -Djboss.socket.binding.port-offset=100

 ## Step-by-Step
-1. Discussion pros and cons with different options for solution to the memory usage issuses with you the person to your collegues.
+1. Discussion pros and cons with different options for the solution to the memory usage issues with your colleagues.
-1. Open project lab5 in JBoss Developer Studio
+1. Open project lab 5 in JBoss Developer Studio
 1. Add HotRod client development and runtime dependencies by opening pom.xml and uncomment the following lines:

 		<dependency>